 The potential for SAR bats within the project area is dependent on the availability and presence of hibernacula and maternity roost sites.
-The project area is mostly treed, meaning the riparian and upland vegetation zone of Chedoke Creek and the Princess Point embayment.
+These sites are generally treed areas, meaning the riparian and upland vegetation zone of Chedoke Creek and the Princess Point embayment.
 Interaction with these species may occur due to site clearing and access for the dredging activities; however, the Guelph District MNRF survey protocol for SAR bats within treed habitat will be used to determine likelihood of these species presence and habitat use (MNRF 2017).
-Potential hibernacula features will be documented during the field surveys; however, the protocol is designed to detect potential maternity roost features and bat species presence/absence.